TinFoiKa/CEA-Parser/README.md

 ![](figures/Figure_9.png)

-If we ignore the mismatches, which might have to do with conversion, division, or just general parameter errors (frankly just lazy coding at this point), this form of visualisation gives us a very nice full picture.
+If we ignore the mismatches, which might have to do with conversion, division, or just general parameter order errors, this form of visualisation gives us a very nice view of the data.
 Given extensions like [Z-value filtering](#extension-squared-z-value-filtering), or general QoL/visualisation implementations, I argue that this is actually a decent visualisation.

 ### Drawbacks of this Visualisation